hari14s/threejs-project/README.md

 # Three.js Interactive Scene

 This is a **Vite + Three.js** project built as part of the Front-end Intern WebGL challenge.
 The scene includes clickable 3D objects with interaction logic, created using Three.js and bundled with Vite.
+Used mouse picking (raycasting) to detect which object the user clicks on and OutlinePass (which implicitly uses stencil buffer Technique) to highlight the clicked object.

 ## How to Run It Locally